sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   ```

-### Challenge Questions
+## Challenge Questions

-- What are the differences between unit testing vs integration testing?
+- What are the differences between unit testing vs integration testing vs end-to-end testing?
-  In “pal-tracker” project, which tests are integrating testing?
+  In “pal-tracker” project, which tests are unit testing?
+  integrating testing or end-to-end testing?
+- Can you do "integration" or "end-to-end" testing as part of
+  CI/CD pipeline?
+- What are differences between `RestTemplate` vs `TestRestTemplate`?
+- When do you want to use `@SpringBootTest` vs `@ContextConfiguration`
+  for your testing?
 - Why TimeEntryControllerTest code needs mocking while
   InMemoryTimeEntryRepositoryTesting code doesn’t?
 - What is the difference between stubbing and mocking?
 When